 The following CRs are defined by SRP, the sponsor of the project.
 The solar air heater is to be designed for Navajo families that live off the grid.
-The list of CRs are weighted based on the significance of the requirements to the final design.
-The weight of the CRs are out of a total of 63.
+The list of CRs are weighted base on the significance of the requirements to the final design.